vibe-io/cdk-extensions/API.md

 - *Type:* constructs.IConstruct

+A CDK Construct that will serve as this resource's parent in the construct tree.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="cdk-extensions.lambda.LogRetentionController.Initializer.parameter.id"></a>

 - *Type:* string

+A name to be associated with the stack and used in resource naming.

+Must be unique within the context of 'scope'.

 ---

 ##### `props`<sup>Optional</sup> <a name="props" id="cdk-extensions.lambda.LogRetentionController.Initializer.parameter.props"></a>

 - *Type:* cdk-extensions.lambda.LogRetentionControllerProps

+Arguments related to the configuration of the resource.

 ---